 According to an issue of Nintendo Power, if you hurt yourself by dropping a GameCube on your head, the magical medical gnome housed inside the GCN will bandage the wound for you.

 X-Play did experiments that showed the GameCube was the most durable of the consoles for its generation.

 And apparently the games by Atlus is purposely made to be even more memetic than Nintendo's for being being Nintendo Hard.
+In fact, the very first That One Boss subpage that wasn't a video game genre was for Atlus games.
 After all, one of their company spokespersons proudly admitted the following: We get off on your tears.

 On the Nintendo 3DS's one-year anniversary in the US, they distributed a Reggie Mii over SpotPass.
-If you venture forth with him in Find Mii, he's level 5 instead of the usual level 1 or 2 StreetPass Miis or wandering heroes you get.
+If you venture forth with him in Find Mii/StreetPass Quest, he's level 5 instead of the usual level 1 or 2 StreetPass Miis or wandering heroes you get.

 Though to be fair, the same applies to the Iwata Mii given to European and Japanese players similarily to Reggie.
 This is likely a feature for all "special" Miis received over Spotpass.

 And now there are multiple online petitions to have Reggie added to the roster of the upcoming edition of Smash Bros. for the Wii U. Reggie had even said on Jimmy Kimmell that he's completely up for it.